MarcioRSanches/performance-tests-with-gatling/README.md

 mvn clean gatling:test
 ```

-You can use this as a base to start your won performance test project.
+You can use this as a base to start your own performance test project.